iit-cross-platform/template-yarn-workspace-expo/README.md

 ## 🚀 How to use

-- Create a new monorepo with `npx create-react-native-app --template with-yarn-workspaces`.
+- Create a new monorepo with `npx create-react-native-app --template https://github.com/iit-cross-platform/template-yarn-workspace-expo`.
+- Treminal 1
+- Run `cd project-name`
+- Run `yarn install --check-files`
+- Run `yarn run build-packages` to build the packages.
 - Run `yarn watch-packages` to build and watch the packages.

+- Treminal 2

+- Run `cd project-name`
+- Run `npm i -g expo-cli`
+- Run `cd apps/mobile`
+- Run `expo start`  to start project expo .

+- Treminal 3

+- Run `cd project-name`
-- Run `yarn start-app` to start the app.
+- Run `yarn run start-storybook`  to start project storybook .

-- Edit the code in **packages/expo-custom/src** and watch it live-reload in the app!
+- Edit the code in **packages/storybook/components** and watch it live-reload in the app!

 ### 📁 File Structure